+[Updated] Jenkins is a tool to automate some processes and get the output from automating them.
+The tool is from the Hudson project, which its developers released after a disagreement with Oracle.
 Jenkins is Java-based and an automation server.
 Also, it is installed from Ubuntu packages or by downloading and running its web application archive file, a collection of files that make up a complete web application to run on a server.
-You would be able to use it easily to set up continuous integration and continuous delivery (CI/CD) pipelines.
-To explain more, continuous integration (CI) is a DevOps practice in which team members regularly commit their code changes to the version control repository, after which automated builds and tests are run.
-Continuous delivery (CD) is a series of practices where code changes are automatically built, tested, and deployed to production.
+You would be able to use it easily to setup continuous integration and continuous delivery (CI/CD) pipelines.
+In this article, we are going to teach you about Tutorial Install Jenkins on Ubuntu 20.04.
+You can visit the packages available in Eldernode if you wish to purchase an Ubuntu VPS server.

 To let this tutorial work better, please consider the below Prerequisites:

 _ One Ubuntu 20.04 server configured with root or a non-root user with Sudo privileges.

 _ To setup, follow our Initial server setup on Ubuntu 20.04.

 _ At least 1 GB of RAM